CBF-RL: Safety Filtering Reinforcement Learning in Training with Control Barrier Functions: Dual Approach to CBF-RL

-The established relationship means that with small enough $\Delta t$, as is the norm with physical simulators oriented towards RL, we can apply continuous-time CBF tools directly to discrete-time RL environments; thus we provide the two core parts of CBF-RL shown in Fig. \ref{fig:system}:
+does indeed hold for all $\mb q_0 \in K$. \end{proof} The above means that with small enough $\Delta t$ (typically $\Delta t \le 0.01$s, governed by the stability limits and solve time of the physics engine), continuous-time CBF tools can be directly applied to discrete-time RL environments.
+We provide the two core parts of CBF-RL shown in Fig. \ref{fig:system}:

 \newsec{Safety-filtering during training} At training time, the policy would generate desired actions that are not necessarily safe $\mb{v}_k^{\mathrm{policy}}$ at step $k$.
 A safety filter is then applied to enforce safe behaviors and guide the system to 'learn' the safety filter as part of the natural closed-loop dynamics.
-As we have proven the relationship between the continuous-time and discrete-time CBF conditions, typically, we can achieve safety filtering through a CBF-QP as follows \cite{ames2019control}:

-However, solving QPs for every step of RL training is not preferable in the massively-parallel environments such as IsaacLab \cite{mittal2023orbit}, instead, we employ the explicit solution:
+As we have proven the relationship between the continuous-time and discrete-time CBF conditions, we replace the typically nonlinear DTCBF constraint with the continuous-time CBF first-order inequality.
+This reduces the safety filtering problem to a single linear-constraint quadratic program (QP) \cite{ames2019control}: While this QP provides a safe control input, solving an optimization program numerically at every step of RL training is computationally undesirable, especially in massively parallel environments such as IsaacLab \cite{mittal2023orbit}.
+Fortunately, since the QP has a single linear constraint, it can be solved analytically in closed-form:

 \newsec{Penalizing unsafe behavior} In addition to filtering the policy actions at training time, we also quantify how safe the environment is to inform training.
-To this end, we modify the rewards to include $r_{{\mathrm{CBF}}}$ defined as
+To this end, we modify the rewards to include $r_{{\mathrm{CBF}}}$ defined as and the whole reward is thus $ r = r_{{\mathrm{nominal}}} + r_{{\mathrm{cbf}}}. $